December 30, 2025

 It is also NOT compulsory to have a Saskatchewan relative before you can apply for SINP, but having one will give you up to 20 additional points.

 You need at least 60 points to apply for SINP.
-And if you have an Express Entry profile you will qualify to apply under the International Skilled Worker: Saskatchewan Express Entry, or if you do not have a valid Express Entry Profile, you can apply through the International Skilled Worker: Occupations In-Demand Category.
+And if you have an Express Entry profile, you will qualify to apply under the International Skilled Worker: Saskatchewan Express Entry, or if you do not have a valid Express Entry Profile, you can apply through the International Skilled Worker: Occupations In-Demand Category.

 Applications for nomination in Saskatchewan are also submitted through the province’s Expression of Interest portal (OASIS).